styluslabs/geodesk-tiles/README.md

 To create a pbf for ocean polygons, simplified water polygons from https://osmdata.openstreetmap.de/data/water-polygons.html can be converted with [ogr2osm](https://github.com/roelderickx/ogr2osm).
 These are used for determining whether tiles without any coastline ways are ocean or land.
 A prebuilt oceans GOL file is available in [releases](https://github.com/styluslabs/geodesk-tiles/releases/tag/tag-for-assets).

 Generated tiles are cached in an mbtiles file (i.e., an sqlite database containing map tiles), which can be set by the `--db` option (the default is planet.mbtiles).
-An initial mbtiles file such as [this](https://github.com/styluslabs/maps/releases/download/alpha-1/basemap7.mbtiles) with low zoom tiles can be provided to avoid having to generate these.

 Passing `--build z/x/y` to `server` will build the tile z/x/y and all children to z = 14, writing to planet.mbtiles, then exit.